 This Interconnection Facilities Study Report summarizes the analysis performed by Public Service Company of Colorado (PSCo) in GI-2007-13 to specify and estimate the cost of the equipment, engineering, procurement, and construction needed to interconnect a 250 MW wind generation at a new Missile Site Switching Station.
 The Point of Interconnection (POI) will be the Missile Site Switching Station.
 For the purpose of this study, the Missile Site Switching Station (including the 230kV three breaker ring bus configuration) is assumed to be part of the "existing system".
 "Existing system" means that the cost for most of the PSCo-Owned; PSCo-Funded Interconnection Facilities is not considered to be a project cost because the Generation Provider would be interconnecting its transmission line to substation facilities that will be already existing when the interconnection is accomplished.
-The Missile Site 230kV Substation Project is a Senate Bill 100 Project1 that is needed for building transmission facilities in renewable resource zones.
+The Missile Site 230kV Substation Project is a Senate Bill 100 Project that is needed for building transmission facilities in renewable resource zones.

-The Generation Provider's wind generation facility would be divided into two sites - one site that would connect to the POI with a 32.4-mile 230kV transmission line, and the second site that would connect to the first site with a 7.6-mile 230kV transmission line.
+The Generation Provider's wind generation facility would be divided into two sites - one site that would connect to the POI with a 36.2-mile 230kV transmission line, and the second site that would connect to the first site with a 5.6-mile 230kV transmission line.
 The Generation Provider would construct both lines.
-The Generation Provider proposed an in-service date of September 2010; however, this in-service date has been changed to the first quarter of 2012.
+The project has an anticipated Commercial Operation Date (COD) of October 31, 2011 with an expected back-feed for site energization date of April 15, 2011.

-1 "Senate Bill 100: Energy Resource Zones Transmission Development" established a requirement of Colorado Investor-Owned Utilities (IOU's) to identify energy resource zones, develop plans for the construction or expansion of transmission facilities to deliver electric power, and file applications for Certificates of Public Convenience and Necessity (CPCN) with the Colorado Public Utilities Commission CPUC) every two years.
+&lt;sup>1 "Senate Bill 100: Energy Resource Zones Transmission Development" established a requirement of Colorado Investor-Owned Utilities (IOU's) to identify energy resource zones, develop plans for the construction or expansion of transmission facilities to deliver electric power, and file applications for Certificates of Public Convenience and Necessity (CPCN) with the Colorado Public Utilities Commission CPUC) every two years.
 The bill provides an incentive to invest in transmission by authorizing current cost recovery by utilities for building transmission to the renewable resource zones.

-The GI-2007-13 System Impact Re-study #2 determined that the proposed 250-MW facility could be considered a Network Resource after resolving one reliability issue.
-A network upgrade may be needed to address the impact of the proposed generation addition on the following facility:
+The GI-2007-13 System Impact Re-study #2 determined that the proposed 250-MW facility could be considered a Network Resource after resolving one reliability issue: